Plan volumes on Azure Stack HCI and Windows Server clusters

 Dual parity provides the same fault tolerance as three-way mirroring but with better storage efficiency.
 With four servers, its storage efficiency is 50.0 percent; to store 2 TB of data, you need 4 TB of physical storage capacity in the storage pool.
 This increases to 66.7 percent storage efficiency with seven servers, and continues up to 80.0 percent storage efficiency.
 The tradeoff is that parity encoding is more compute-intensive, which can limit its performance.

-Which resiliency type to use depends on the needs of your workload.
-Here's a table that summarizes which workloads are a good fit for each resiliency type, and the performance and storage efficiency of each resiliency type.
+Which resiliency type to use depends on the performance and capacity requirements for your environment.
+Here's a table that summarizes the performance and storage efficiency of each resiliency type.

 Mirror | Three-way mirror: 33% Two-way-mirror: 50% |